JasonWong25th/codepathPrework/README.md

     How to host a website on a server and make a leaderboard possible?
     How to manage an extensive amount of data collected from users on a website?
     What are the best use cases for other companies' API and when should people build their own programs?
+    Which is in higher demand: frontend development or backend development?
+    How to best test the UI and how intuitive the front-end development is?
+    How well does frontend design translates to other UIs on different products such as mobile app development, games, and Virtual reality applications?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
     Given a few more hours to work on this project, I would add a feature that allowed players to pick a song instead of it being random or preset from the start.
 This means allowing either creating custom patterns per song or a function that scrapes songs from youtube and another function that converts the sound into a playable pattern.
 I would also include the timer feature that was mentioned as the optional feature that I didn’t have time to implement.
+I would also like to add a theme to the memory game so it’s that it’s more than just memorizing colors.
+Potentially the theme would be correlated to an educational aspect like randomizing the buttons each turn and having images associated with them.
+An example would be like each button is a letter on the alphabet or the planets in the solar system.